slick/slick/README.md

 ## Maintenance status

 Slick is community-maintained by a loose assortment of volunteers.
 Please help if you can.
+We talk on [Gitter](https://gitter.im/slick/slick).

 Lightbend staff (such as @SethTisue) may be able to assist with administrative issues.